fredhutchio/scRNAseq/scRNAseq_class4_markdown.md

 # Class 4: Pseuodtime and Differential Expression Analysis

-This class is based off of code provided by Monocle 3 and the Brotman Baty Institute.
+This class is based on materials provided by [Monocle 3](https://cole-trapnell-lab.github.io/monocle3/) and the Brotman Baty Institute (via attended [tutorials](https://brotmanbaty.org/calendar/)).

 ## Objectives